julianfaraway/rexamples/pulp.md

     Wilkinson-Rogers model notation and the grammar of graphics ideas seen in `ggplot2` are examples where notation has helped advance understanding beyond simple convenience.
-STAN requires us to learn a new language merely to specify.
+STAN requires us to learn a new language merely to specify the model.
 Fortunately, `brms` (and `rstanarm`) allow less advanced users to skip these complications.

 9. Fitting Bayesian models is more likely to go wrong than GLMM models.
     For our STAN model, there were insufficient iterations.
 We did get a